Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation

 In this study, we used the implementation from \texttt{torchmetrics.CalibrationError} with parameters \texttt{CalibrationError(task='binary', norm='l1', n\_bins=15)} and all other parameters set to their default values.

-\item \textbf{Area Under the Accuracy-Rejection Curve (AUARC)}: For classification uncertainty, AUARC evaluates the trade-off between prediction accuracy and the fraction of predictions rejected based on uncertainty scores ~\cite{geifman2018bias, nadeem2009accuracy}.
-The AUARC is defined as: where \(r\) is the rejection fraction, and \(\text{ACC}(r)\) is the accuracy of the retained predictions at rejection fraction \(r\).
+\item \textbf{Area Under the Accuracy-Rejection Curve (AUARC)}: For classification uncertainty, AUARC evaluates the trade-off between predictive accuracy and the fraction of predictions rejected based on uncertainty scores ~\cite{geifman2018bias, nadeem2009accuracy}.
+The AUARC is defined as:

+where \(r\) is the rejection fraction, and \(\text{ACC}(r)\) is the accuracy of the retained predictions at rejection fraction \(r\).
 Uncertainty scores corresponded to the highest predicted class was used.
 Accuracy was calculated for rejection thresholds corresponding to each uncertainty score percentile, and the area under the curve was computed using \texttt{sklearn.metrics.auc}.
 Higher AUARC values indicate that the model maintains high accuracy while effectively rejecting uncertain predictions.

 \item \textbf{Boundary Uncertainty Consistency (BUC):} Accurate estimation of uncertainty at organ boundaries is critical in medical imaging, as these regions often exhibit high uncertainty due to anatomical variability, image noise, and ambiguous structures~\cite{yue2024boundary, mehrtash2020confidence,li2024boundary}.
-BUC quantifies the proportion of total uncertainty concentrated along boundaries compared to interior regions. where \(\text{Mean}(\text{uncert}_{\text{Boundary}})\) and \(\text{Mean}(\text{uncert}_{\text{Interior}})\) represent the average uncertainties in boundary and interior regions, respectively.
-The boundary region in our experiments was defined as a 5-pixel-wide band surrounding the edges of the segmented objects.
+BUC quantifies the proportion of total uncertainty concentrated along boundaries compared to interior regions.